turingschool/curriculum/source/projects/blogger.markdown

 First we need to make sure everything is set up and installed.
 See the [Environment Setup](http://tutorials.jumpstartlab.com/topics/environment/environment.html) page for instructions on setting up and verifying your Ruby, Rails, and add-ons.

+This tutorial was created with Rails 3.2.2, and may need slight adaptations for other versions of Rails.
+Let us know if you find something strange!

 From the command line, switch to the folder that will store your projects.
-For instance, I use `/Users/jcasimir/projects/`.
+For instance, I use `Users/jcasimir/projects/`.
 Within that folder, run the `rails` command:

 ```
 rails new blogger